bmourad01/lang-n-change/README.md

 The `gradualizer/` directory contains algorithms for adding gradual typing to a functional language.
 It is based on the methodologies described in [3] and [4], and contains one-to-one translations of the language repositories for both papers (`gradualizer/static/` and `gradualizer/dynamic/`, respectively; see https://github.com/mcimini/Gradualizer and https://github.com/mcimini/GradualizerDynamicSemantics).

-Additionally, the directory `gradualizer/extra` contains languages not included in the repo of the original Gradualizer, including `stlc_multiple_contra.lan`
+Additionally, the directory `gradualizer/extra` contains languages not included in the repo of the original Gradualizer, including `stlc_multiple_consumers.lan`, which contains examples of operators with multiple consumers.
 Furthermore, `gradualizer/extra/subtyping` contains the languages of our repo extended with subtyping using the algorithm found in `examples/subtyping.tr`.
 Note that this algorithm does not cover languages with multiple consumers.